-Windows Update Standalone installer is a small utility which is used to install standalone updates.
+Windows Update Standalone installer is a small utility that is used to install standalone updates.
 Standalone updates are updates that are not automatically available at Windows Update in your Windows PC.
-These are special type of updates that are used or generated for specific group of users; like the Windows6.1-KB977206-x86.msu update required to install Windows XP Mode on PC’s which do not support Hardware Virtualization.
+These are special types of updates that are used or generated for a specific group of users; like the Windows6.1-KB977206-x86.msu update required to install Windows XP Mode on PC’s which do not support Hardware Virtualization.

 Windows Update Standalone Installer

 The Windows Update Stand-alone installer viz. wusa.exe was introduced with some new features and improvements.

 The Windows Update Stand-alone Installer (Wusa.exe) provides the following improvements in Windows 10/8/7: